-A new year is upon us and with that an opportunity to start fresh!
+A new year is upon us and with that an opportunity to start fresh, so let’s look at the first 100 days of the year!
 Refocus on what you truly want and start building the habits to get you those things.
-So let’s look at the first 100 days of the year.
 That’s one-third of the year, folks—a respectable chunk of time, but not so long to be unachievable or daunting.
 So what can you do, and how will you do it to get to where you want to be?!
 Here are some tips.

 Planning, Planning, Planning: If you have read any of my stuff or ever heard me speak – you know I always start with planning!
 It’s the most important step in getting what you want and where you want to be.
 As the folks at AAA have told us for years, you can’t get where you’re going without a map.
 And in life, you can’t achieve pretty much anything worthwhile without a plan.

-It doesn’t have to be hard-bound, comprehensive, 20-chapter official document that includes all your history.
+It doesn’t have to be a hard-bound, comprehensive, 20-chapter official document that includes all your history.
 This is overkill and usually by the time you finish a document that big, the year is over and you either have to start again or have lost A LOT of time!

 Start simple.
 Begin with a brief description of where you are, where you want to be, and the resources you have at hand.
 Spend some time on this to get really clear on what you really want.
 Once you have it all written down start brainstorming!
 Think about strategies, tactics, and timeframes to get you there.
 Edit them down to a realistic assortment of tasks, and you’ve got a basic starting point—it’s as simple as that.

-Fire It Up: A lot of plans end up sitting on the shelf because of lack of follow-through.
+Fire It Up: A lot of plans end up sitting on the shelf because of a lack of follow-through.
 If you have a project management style you like to use it can help, but in reality, all you need is a calendar.
 It will prove to be the most useful tool.
 Walk through your plan thoroughly and schedule the bits and pieces, even the smallest ones, on what appears to be a reasonable timeline.

 You know, researchers say it takes 60 days to establish a new habit; within your 100-day plan, you’ve got time to build a few of these!
 Choose wisely.
 Pick the things that will have the most impact and a few that you know will be easy to stick to.
 Little victories help keep your motivation going!